-I agree with all of that, but I also have to agree with an anonymous letter (possibly the first I have ever received) — the writer would hate to be quoted with enough identification to upset his (or her) club musicians:
+I agree with all of that, but I also have to agree with an anonymous letter (possibly the only one I have ever received) — the writer would hate to be quoted with enough identification to upset his (or her) club musicians:

 I understand and agree with your points in favour of live music, but you are spealing from a privileged (?) position as a top class caller who is employed to call with top class musicians.
 There are many more club callers, such as myself, who call only on club nights, and have to make do with such musical talent as the club has (if any).
 We cannot turn round to our players and tell them they aren't good enough, though this may be the brutal truth.
 Instead I tailor my programme to their ability, which often means omitting certain dances with set tunes (because the band can't play them, or play them so badly there's no pleasure for the dancers) or fall back on those needing 'any 32-bar reel or jig' and let the band choose something they can play.
 Consequently it's an absolute joy to do an occasional evening's calling to recorded music — I spend quite a long time choosing appropriate tunes for those dances without their own, and finding the right track in advance so the cassette is ready to play.
 It's the only way I can call to the very best musicians, and give our dancers a wider choice of the best dances which I hope gives them an evening of delight.